 In the United States, St. John’s wort is a dietary supplement.
 Unlike prescription medication, dietary supplements are not regulated by the Food and Drug Administration (FDA) in the same way and do not have set standards for preparation, safety, or effectiveness.
 For information on supplements in general, please see the fact sheet on herbal products at https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/.

-Sometimes when people find out they are pregnant, they think about changing how they take supplements or their medication.
-It is important to talk with your healthcare providers before making changes in how you take your medication or your supplements.
+Sometimes when women find out they are pregnant, they think about changing how they take supplements or their medication.
+It is important to talk with your healthcare providers before making changes in how you take your medication or supplements.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
 Your healthcare team might discuss medication options that have been better studied for use in pregnancy.

 I take St. John’s wort.
 Can it make it harder for me to get pregnant?

-It is not known if St John’s Wort can make it harder to get pregnant.
+It is not known if St. John’s wort can make it harder to get pregnant.

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-One study found the chance for a miscarriage in people taking St. John’s wort during pregnancy to be similar to the general population’s chance for miscarriage.
+It is not known if St. John’s wort can increase the chance of miscarriage.
+One study found the chance for a miscarriage in women taking St. John’s wort during pregnancy to be similar to the general population’s chance for miscarriage.

 Does taking St. John’s wort increase the chance of birth defects?

-Does taking St. John’s wort in pregnancy increase the chance of other pregnancy related problems?
+Does taking St. John’s wort in pregnancy increase the chance of other pregnancy-related problems?

-A study that included 39 people who reported using St. John’s wort early in their pregnancies did not find a higher chance for preterm delivery (delivery before 37 weeks of pregnancy) or poor growth in the babies.
-A second study of 54 infants prenatally exposed to St. John’s wort found a similar rate of live birth and preterm delivery when compared to babies not exposed to St John’s wort.
-There is 1 case report of a person who started taking St. John’s wort at week 24 of pregnancy and developed thrombocytopenia but had a normal delivery.
+A study that included 39 women who reported using St. John’s wort early in their pregnancies did not find a higher chance for preterm delivery (delivery before 37 weeks of pregnancy) or poor growth in the babies.
+A second study of 54 infants prenatally exposed to St. John’s wort found a similar rate of live birth and preterm delivery when compared to babies not exposed to St. John’s wort.
+There is one case report of a woman who started taking St. John’s wort at week 24 of pregnancy and developed thrombocytopenia but had a normal delivery.
 Thrombocytopenia is a condition where the blood does not have enough platelets (cells that help your blood to clot).
 Some reports suggest that St. John’s wort can affect how a person’s blood clots.
 It is not known if the low platelet count in this case report was related to St. John’s wort or another factor.

 Does taking St. John’s wort in pregnancy affect future behavior or learning for the child?